 A Positron Emission Tomography (PET-CT) scan is an imaging test that produces multidimensional, color images of your organs and tissues.
 The scan not only shows what an organ looks like, but also how it is functioning.
 The test uses a safe, injectable radioactive chemical called a radiotracer and a device called a PET-CT scanner.

 The scanner detects diseased cells that absorb large amounts of the radiotracer, which indicates a potential health problem.
-A PET scan can be more sensitive than other imaging tests and may show changes to your body sooner.
+A PET-CT scan can be more sensitive than other imaging tests and may show changes to your body sooner.

 - Coronary artery disease, heart attack or other heart problems

 A Radiologist with specialized training in PET-CT scans will review your images and send a report to your healthcare provider.

 If you have questions regarding PET-CT scans, please discuss these with your healthcare provider.